mdunman/Dunman/README.md

 # Dunman

-Repository for academic and personal work by Matt Dunman Continuously updated with past and present projects
+Repository for academic and personal work by Matt Dunman, continuously updated with past and present projects

 Academic work in ML, HD data analysis, Bayesian Stats, etc.

 Personal work in sports analytics in progress